mohamed-achek/WinEdge/readme.md

 - **Data Transformation**: Cleans and processes raw data, ensuring consistency, removing duplicates, and assigning unique identifiers to customers.
 - **Data Loading**: Loads the processed data into a PostgreSQL database for scalable and efficient querying.
 - **Dashboards**: Provides interactive visualizations for decision-makers using Power BI.
-- **Integration**: Seamlessly integrates with Python applications for real-time analysis and reporting.
+- **Machine Learning**: Seamlessly integrates with Python applications for predictive analysis.

 ---